LimGeunTaekk/LimGeunTaekk.github.io/_pages/about.md

 2. **Scene Graph Representation**: I believe it offers essential frameworks for organizing and interpreting the intricate visual data present in videos.

-3. **Open-Vocabulary Learning**: I consider it crucial for enabling robust inference in various unseen scenarios, which is vital for practical applications."
+3. **Open-Vocabulary Learning**: I consider it crucial for enabling robust inference in various unseen scenarios, which is vital for practical applications.